GreenTeaProgrammers/difflog2/backend_problems.md

 - **Image Preprocessing**: The logic to resize, normalize, and convert the input image to the required NCHW tensor format has been implemented in `backend/controllers/detection_controller.go`.
 - **Output Postprocessing**: The logic to parse the model's output tensor into bounding boxes, class labels, and confidence scores, including Non-Maximum Suppression (NMS), has been implemented.
+- **Performance Refactoring**: The detection controller has been refactored to load the ONNX model only once at application startup, instead of on every API request.
+This significantly improves the performance and reduces the latency of the `/detect` endpoint.

-The `/detect` endpoint is now fully functional.
+The `/detect` endpoint is now fully functional and optimized.